Aristotelis03/face-recognition-v1/README.md

 * The user can capture the face in the camera by clicking on the window and pressing 'r' on the keyboard.
 The user will be prompted to enter a name which must not match any of the names in the list that will be displayed.

-* The program terminates by pressing 'q' or by closing the window
+* The program terminates by pressing 'q' or by closing the window.

 ## Acknowledgments